Agenda for Change

 We know that energy access is vital to improving wellbeing, reducing poverty and achieving sustainable development.
 At Practical Action we strive to shine a light on energy access needs in developing countries, while working towards improving the supply and uses of different types of energy so that poor people can lead the lives they value.

 The UN Secretary General made 2012 the UN Year of Sustainable Energy for All, expanding this to an entire decade from 2014-2024.
 In 2015, a dedicated energy access goal was included within the UN Sustainable Development Goals 2030 agenda, and the following year it was enshrined as an important component of the Paris Agreement on climate change.

 These commitments, and recognition of energy's fundamental role in other development imperatives including gender equality, health outcomes, economic empowerment, and water and food security, has raised the profile of energy access among the development community, governments and the private sector.
 However, despite promises to focus on the solutions that are important for poor people, without continued pressure these commitments may not be realised.

-To ensure we achieve our commitments to the world's poorest, we engage at the national and global level with policy makers, private sector actors and civil society to recognise Total Energy Access (TEA) as a critical concept.
+To ensure we achieve our commitments to the world's poorest, we engage at the national and global levels with policy makers, private sector actors and civil society to recognise Total Energy Access (TEA) as a critical concept.
 TEA embraces the full range of energy services and supplies that poor people want, need and have a right to.
 We believe that taking this approach will improve the effectiveness of energy programmes and the quality of life for millions of poor people.

 Goals for Policy and Practice